cobwebos/docs/articles/azure-stack/azure-stack-policy-module.md

 ms.topic: article
 ms.date: 3/9/2017
 ms.author: helaw
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 07635b0eb4650f0c30898ea1600697dacb33477c
+ms.sourcegitcommit: c3ea7cfba9fbf1064e2bd58344a7a00dc81eb148
-ms.openlocfilehash: 7a3949a2036b12f4bd09b63a2ce10613f887e920
+ms.openlocfilehash: 84e4d4ed9f6ff5c03378c8bd90c2ae659257a251
 ms.contentlocale: zh-cn
-ms.lasthandoff: 03/28/2017
+ms.lasthandoff: 07/20/2017

 ---
 # <a name="manage-azure-policy-using-the-azure-stack-policy-module"></a>Manage Azure policy using the Azure Stack Policy Module
 The Azure Stack Policy module allows you to configure an Azure subscription with the same versioning and service availability as Azure Stack.
 The module uses the **New-AzureRMPolicyAssignment** cmdlet to create an Azure policy, which limits the resource types and services available in a subscription.
-Once complete, you can use your Azure subscription to develop apps for Azure Stack.
+Once complete, you can use your Azure subscription to develop apps targeted for Azure Stack.

 ## <a name="install-the-module"></a>Install the module
 1. Install the required version of the AzureRM PowerShell module, as described in Step1 of [Install PowerShell for Azure Stack](azure-stack-powershell-install.md).